Opportunities for Public Engagement

 Other events and activities:

-- Oxfordshire Science Festival - Annual event to engage audiences with research in Oxford.
+- IF Oxford Science + Ideas Festival - Annual event to engage audiences with research in Oxford.

 - Soap Box Science - Public outreach platform for promoting female scientists and their work.